singhalex/members_only/README.md

 ### What I learned

 I learned how to encrypt user passwords using bcryptjs to store hashed and salted passwords in a mongoDB database.
-This allows me to store user login information without actually storing any password and risk having them leak.
-When a I user logs in, bcryptjs is used again to compare the log in info to the stored the database in  order to authenticate the user.
+This allows me to store user login information without actually storing any passwords and risk having them leak.
+When a user logs in, bcryptjs is used again to compare the log in info to the stored entry in the database in  order to authenticate the user.

 Passport is used to handle the user authentication using the local strategy (username and password) and creates a session that keeps the user logged in for a set amount of time.